GDQuest/website/content/tutorial/godot/gdscript/events-signals-pattern/index.md

 author = "nathan"
 date = "2019-09-04T17:00:07"
-description = "This is an intermediate-level signals tutorial. " title = "Smarter Godot Signals with the Event Autoload pattern (tutorial)" weight = "5" keywords = [] tags = []
+description = "This is an intermediate-level signals tutorial. " title = "Smarter Godot Signals with the Event Autoload pattern" weight = "5" keywords = [] tags = []